nobody-famous/alive/README.md

 -   `alive.lsp.install.path`: Directory where the LSP source code is installed
 -   `alive.lsp.startCommand`: Command used to start the LSP server
 -   `alive.format.indentWidth`: Default indentation width
+-   `alive.lsp.remote.host`: Host of the LSP server to connect to
+-   `alive.lsp.remote.port`: Port of the LSP server to connect to

 Syntax highlighting is done using semantic tokens.
 This is mainly to avoid regex hell.
 The following symantic tokens are added: